Aitken Spence: Raafushi Island

 In May 2015, Aitken Spence obtained the lease for the Raafushi Island in the Noonu Atoll to build a four star resort.

 India

 Turyaa Chennai

 In June 2014, Aitken Spence announced the purchase of a brand new five star hotel in Chennai.
 The company plans to commence operations of this hotel in July 2015 under the brand Turyaa Chennai.

-The 140-room property, Turyaa Chennai opened its doors on 1 October 2015 and is located in the IT Corridor of Chennai and just a short drive away from the heart of the city.
-The property obtained the "5-Star Deluxe" classification in 2017, ranking it as one of five hotels in Chennai to have obtained this highly sought after accreditation.
-In 2018, the property was awarded the 'best five-star deluxe hotel' in Tamil Nadu at the Tamil Nadu Tourism Awards 2018.
+The 140-room property, Turyaa Chennai opened its doors on 1 October 2015.

 Oman

 In Oman, Aitken Spence currently owns one hotel and manages four hotels:

 Al Falaj Hotel Muscat

 Al Falaj Hotel is a 140 roomed 4 star resort located in the city of Muscat.
 Aitken Spence bought the hotel from Oman Hotels and Tourism Company for whom the company had been managing the property since 2008.

 Al Wadi Hotel, Sohar

 Al Wadi Hotel is a 79-room 3 star resort in Sohar.

 Desert Nights Camp, Al Wasil

 Desert Nights Camp is a 5-star tented resort property with 30 Bedouin style tents located in Al Wasil, a township close to Muscat.